Do you want to learn about colour and light?

 - Light’s Changing Show

 They are all detailed chapters and have reference paintings and photographs throughout.
-Starting with traditional paintings and seeing how the masters used colour, the book discusses all sorts of different situations a realistic painter may encounter; like sky palettes, colour opposites to selecting colour gamuts (probably my favourite section of the book).
+The book starts with paintings and seeing how the masters used colour.
+Furthermore, the book discusses situations a realistic painter may encounter.
+For example, limited colour palettes, colour opposites to colour gamuts (my favourite section).

-If you are a landscape, realist or portrait artist, this book is made for you.
+If you’re a landscape, realist or portrait artist, this book is for you.

 What Chapters And Sections Did I Find Most Useful?

 The book is most helpful with situational painting events.
-Personally I found these sections less helpful until I encounter them within my illustrations.
+I found these sections less helpful until I encounter them within my illustrations.
 For example, if I was painting a portrait with the light shining directly on the subject, I would jump straight into James’ book and head to the ‘Frontal Lighting’ section.
 This is when I feel the book is at its most helpful.
-My favourite chapters are ‘Paint and Pigments’, ‘Colour Relationships’, ‘Premixing’ and ‘Visual Perception’, which starts from roughly 90 pages in.
-These in-depth chapters discuss colour theory – looking at colour relationships, colour gamuts and studying the colour wheel.
+My favourite chapters are ‘Paint and Pigments’, ‘Colour Relationships’, ‘Premixing’ and ‘Visual Perception’.
+These chapters starts roughly 90 pages in.
+These in-depth chapters discuss colour theory – looking at colour relationships, colour gamuts (like complimentary colours for example) and studying the colour wheel.

 I found this useful as I could directly take what learnt, and apply it straight away into my work (sort of like a quick and easy win).
-I love how the book is written, as James’ takes complex subjects and explains in a simple and easy to follow manner – with helpful diagrams to support.
+I love the book’s writing, as James’ takes complex subjects and explains in a simple and easy to follow manner – with helpful diagrams to support.
 Those who want to learn more about colour relationships and light, this is the book for you.
-If you’re a realistic painter and have environments you want help with (especially if you are painting from imagination), this is also the book for you.
-Or if you’re just looking at something to enhance your work, this is also a book for you.
+Certainly recommended if you’re struggling with your imaginative landscapes and environments.

 Is There Anything I Didn’t Like?

-It’s very hard to try and pick holes in this book.
+It’s very hard to try and pick holes in this book, as it teaches how to use colour excellently.
 It’s full of golden nuggets and great wisdom – I need to reread it for this reason!
 If I was to be extremely critical, I would have liked to have seen more examples of how the artistic masters used colour and light in their work.
 I feel this section wasn’t long enough, and James’ could have shared more of his thoughts and takeaways from these geniuses.
 However, I can understand this isn’t what this book is about, and including more master examples may have made the book cumbersome.

 This is all I can say that is negative about the book, and I hope you can see that this is an extremely tiny detail – as I’m trying to deliberately pick holes in the book (which to be fair, is extremely hard).